A geometric characterization of planar Sobolev extension domains: Proof of necessity

 For $k\in \mathbb N$ let

-For each $k\ge 0$, the collection of the $2^{k+k_0}$ radial rays obtained by dividing the polar angle $2\pi$ evenly and by starting with the zero angle subdivides $A_k$ into Whitney-type (with respect to $\mathbb R^2\setminus B(0,1-\ez)$) sets.
+For each $k\ge 0$, the collection of the $2^{k+k_0}$ radial rays obtained by dividing the polar angle $2\pi$ evenly and by starting with the zero angle subdivides $A_k$ into closed (with respect to $\mathbb D$) sets.
 Run this process for all $k\in \mathbb N$.
-We denote these Whitney-type sets by $\wz Q_i$.
-They satisfy (i) in the Definition~\ref{whitney-type set} with
+We refer to these closed sets by $\wz Q_i$.
+They satisfy the version

-for some absolute constant $\lambda$.
-Also note that they are John domains with an absolute constant.